-Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Medicare Part B prescription drugs (continued) Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa).
-Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases.
-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-Obesity screening and therapy to promote sustained weight loss No prior authorization required.
+What you must pay What you must pay Services that are covered for you when you get these services In-Network when you get these services Out-of-Network Medicare Part B prescription drugs (continued) SCIVICES III-INGLWOIR SOLVIOUS OUL-OI-NGEWOIK Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Obesity screening and therapy to promote sustained weight loss There is no co-insurance, co-pay, or deductible 50% co-insurance.
+When in-network: Prior authorization is required for some drugs. for preventive obesity screening and therapy.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-There is no co- insurance or co-pay for preventive obesity screening and therapy.
-50% co- insurance.
-Outpatient diagnostic tests and therapeutic services and supplies No prior authorization required except as noted below.
-Covered services include, but are not limited to: (See section 3.1 for exclusions) Cost-sharing applies individual service and X-rays. \$15 co-pay.
-50% co- insurance.
+Outpatient diagnostic tests and therapeutic services and supplies Cost-sharing applies for each individual service and facility per day.
+No prior authorization required except as noted below.
+Covered services include, but are not limited to: (See section 3.1 for exclusions) Dexa Scans \$0 Co-pay per visit.
+50% co-insurance.